leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 In `whitelist_test.gno`, we are able to do classic Go testing upon the functionality of our package.
 Every function name that starts with `"Test"` will automatically be run as a test case.

-We are using the `testutils` package to provide blockchain-specific test functionality, such as setting an arbitrary caller to a transaction, or generating a new address from a within the test.
+We use the `testutils` package to provide blockchain-specific test functionality, such as setting an arbitrary caller to a transaction or generating a new address from within the test.
 This package is actually found on-chain - in the file system we mentioned earlier.
 The GnoVM resolves the path to the `testutils` package and imports the needed tools from on-chain storage.
 You will see this pattern further down this tutorial as well.

 ```
 package whitelist